-Chaired by Gilles Fuchs, Founder and President of ADIAF, who may be assisted by an observer.
+Chaired by Claude Bonnin, President of ADIAF, who may be assisted by an observer.

-Members – as of 1 January 2020, 3-year term – Dominique Agostini, Dorith Galuz, Ronan Grossiat, Marie-Ange Moulonguet, Sophie Safar.
+Members – as of April 15, 2021, 3-year term – Dominique Agostini, Matthieu Corradino (posthumous honorary member), Dorith Galuz, Ronan Grossiat, Catherine Hellier du Verneuil, Sophie Safar.

 ARTIST MEETINGS & CORPORATE VISITS

 Dominique Agostini, Patricia Dupin